Skip to main content

 For more information about this feature, please refer to the Reporting Validation docs.

-6. Commit changes and Deploy to Production
+6. Commit changes and Publish

 While developing your AML files, your changes will be automatically saved.
 If you have connected to an external Git repository, these changes need to be committed to your AML code base to be deployed.